 6.4 Injunction Against Transportation From Basin.
 Except upon further order of the Court, each and every Party, its officers, agents, employees, successors and assigns, is ENJOINED AND RESTRAINED from transporting Groundwater hereafter Produced from the Basin to areas outside the Basin except as provided for by the following.
 The United States may transport water Produced pursuant to its Federal Reserved Water Right to any portion of Edwards Air Force Base, whether or not the location of use is within the Basin.
-This injunction also does not apply to any California Aqueduct protection dewatering Produced by the California Department of Water Resources.
-This injunction does not apply to the recovery and use of stored Imported Water by any Party that stores Imported Water in the Basin pursuant to Paragraph 14 of this Judgment.
+This injunction does not prevent Saint Andrew's Abbey, Inc., U.S. Borax, and Tejon Ranchcorp/Tejon Ranch Company from conducting business operations on lands both inside and outside the Basin boundary, and transporting Groundwater Produced consistent with this Judgment for those operations and for use on those lands outside the Basin and within the watershed of the Basin as shown in Exhibit 9.
+However, Saint Andrew's Abbey, Inc., U.S. Borax, and Tejon Ranchcorp/Tejon Ranch Company shall provide a comprehensive report to the Watermaster evidencing any and all policies enforced by each of these Parties to prevent the transportation of